 1 More feedback and usability testing

-I believe the current user flow can be better, which I hope to gain more insight from users to learn more about improving.
+I believe the current user flow can be better, and I hope to gain more insight from users to learn more about improvement.

 2 Think about the experience between recruiters and employee